julenbhy/CCGrid2025-artifacts-Let-It-Unthread/wasi-malloc-benchmarks/README.md

 1: Set the musl-cross compiler and WASI-SDK paths on compile.sh.

-2: Set the wasmtime, iwasm and wasmer paths on bench.sh.
+2: Set the wasmtime, iwasm and wasmer paths on run_benchmark.sh.

 3: Run ```compile.sh``` from the main directory.